HanWenfang/syncless/trunk/README.txt

     also work with libevent2.
 Please report any libevent2 issues to the author of Syncless.

-    Currently Syncless doesn't work with libevent1 (i.e. libevent-1.4 and
-    earlier).
-This may change in the future: partial support will be restored, but libevent1 has the inherent limitation that it silently starts behaving unpredictably and unreliably if multiple events are registered on the same filehandle.
+    Currently Syncless works only partially with libevent1 (i.e. libevent-1.4 and earlier), because libevent1 has the inherent limitation that it silently starts behaving unpredictably and unreliably if multiple events are registered on the same filehandle.
+You can try
+    nevertheless:

+      $ SYNCLESS_USE_LIBEVENT1=true stackless2.6 ./setup.py build
+      $ sudo stackless2.6 ./setup.py install

 Links
 ~~~~~